-- Given the firm that we are valuing, what is a "comparable" firm? - While traditional analysis is built on the premise that firms in the same sector are comparable firms, valuation theory would suggest that a comparable firm is one which is similar to the one being analyzed in terms of fundamentals. - Proposition 4: There is no reason why a firm cannot be compared with another firm in a very different business, if the two firms have the same risk, growth and cash flow characteristics. - Given the comparable firms, how do we adjust for differences across firms on the fundamentals? - Proposition 5: It is impossible to find an exactly identical firm to the one you are valuing.
+- Given the firm that we are valuing, what is a "comparable" firm? - While traditional analysis is built on the premise that firms in the same sector are comparable firms, valuation theory would suggest that a comparable firm is one which is similar to the one being analyzed in terms of fundamentals. - There is no reason why a firm cannot be compared with another firm in a very different business, if the two firms have the same risk, growth and cash flow characteristics. - Given the comparable firms, how do we adjust for differences across firms on the fundamentals? - It is impossible to find an exactly identical firm to the one you are valuing. - You need to control for differences across firms.